What is a blog? What is blogging? What does it mean to be a blogger?

 - Selling your digital products like courses, webinars, or eBooks.

 - Using your blog for content marketing to boost your own business.

 - Selling email solo ads if you have an email list

 - Selling writing and marketing services on the best freelance marketing websites.

 What Do You Need to Become a Blogger?

 To succeed as a blogger, you’ll need a few essential things.
 First, you need a passion for your chosen industry and a skill for writing.
-You’ll also benefit from developing your knowledge in SEO, link building, social and email marketing tools over time.
+You’ll also benefit from developing your knowledge in SEO and reporting, link building, social and email marketing tools over time.

 Remember, building your blog requires regular time and investment.
 This means regularly updating your content.